Greatworth: RAF Greatworth

 In 1949, the Air Ministry bought land from Balliol College, Oxford to create RAF Greatworth, which was an RAF radio communications station from early in the 1950s until 1988.

 In 1973, the station had a selection of high frequency (HF) radio transmitters, including the Marconi HS31 (6 kW), HS51 (30 kW), HS71 (12 kW) and the Marconi MST (Marconi Self Tuner) 1200 (30 kW).
 There was also a selection of Racal Speedrace transmitters, one of which offered remote control of frequency and aerial parameters from Systems Control.
 The aerial farm had steerable log periodic antennae, dipoles, rhombics and bicones – all types of HF antenna.
 A 24-hour watch system, each consisting of an RAF sergeant, a junior technician (JT), a senior aircraftman (SAC) and a civilian radio technician was maintained which carried out preventive and corrective maintenance and also re-tuned the transmitters and their drive units as directed by Systems Control at RAF Stanbridge in Bedfordshire.

 After closure the site was leased to the USAF until it was handed back to the Ministry of Defence in February 1992.
 The site is now Greatworth Park trading estate, for which the original RAF buildings have been retained and extended.

 Amenities

 Greatworth has one public house, The Greatworth Inn, which is an independent freehold.

-Greatworth has a post office, shop, a social club and a primary school.
+Greatworth has a post office, corner shop, a social club and a primary school.